lgautier/fastq-and-furious/doc/user-guide.rst

            # do something
 	   pass

-Writing an extension automagic reader name-based reader:
+This allowed to implement very simply an automagic file open that uses file extensions to guess the file format:

 .. code-block:: python